graphile/crystal/NEW_EXECUTOR.md

      it
-  3. when we deduplicate after each field, we allow deduplication with "sibling" layerplan's steps (sibling layerplans are layerplans that have the same parent layerplan and all relate to the same instance of polymorphism)
+  3. when we deduplicate after each field, we allow deduplication with "sibling" layerplan's steps (sibling layerplans are layerplans that have the same parent layerplan and all relate to the same instance of polymorphism (i.e. the same rootPlanId?))
   4. if we successfully deduplicate against another layerplan's step then we create a new layerplan between both our and the other layerplan's parent (which is shared) and we now inherit from that layerplan